Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{W\,44}

-W\,44 is one of the brightest radio supernova remnants but is challenging for \planck\ because of its location in a very crowded portion of the Galactic plane.
+W\,44 is one of the brightest radio SNRs but is challenging for \planck\ because of its location in a very crowded portion of the Galactic plane.
 Figure~\ref{w44sed} shows the \planck\ images and flux densities.
 The synchrotron emission is detected above the unrelated nearby regions at 30--70\,GHz.
-Above 100\,GHz, there is a structure in the \planck\ images that is at the eastern border of the radio supernova remnant but has a completely different morphology; we recognise this structure as being a compact \ion{H}{ii} region in the radio images, unrelated to the W\,44 supernova remnant even if possibly due to a member of the same OB association as the progenitor.
-The \planck\ 70\,GHz flux density is somewhat lower than the radio power law, while the 30\,GHz flux density is higher.
-We discount the 30\,GHz flux density due to confusion with unrelated large-scale emission from the Galactic plane.
+Above 100\,GHz, there is a prominent structure in the \planck\ images that is at the {\bfc western} (left-hand side in Fig.~\ref{w44sed}) border of the radio SNR but has a completely different morphology; we recognise this structure as being a compact \ion{H}{ii} region in the radio images, unrelated to the W\,44 SNR even if possibly due to a member of the same OB association as the progenitor. {\bfc At 70 GHz, the \ion{H}{ii} region flux is 22 Jy, comparable to the SNR; we ensured that there is no contamination of the SNR flux by slightly adjusting the aperture radius to exclude the \ion{H}{ii} region.} The \planck\ 70\,GHz flux density is somewhat lower than the radio power law, while the 30\,GHz flux density is higher.
+We consider the discrepancy at 30\,GHz flux density as possibly due to confusion with unrelated large-scale emission from the Galactic plane.
 Figure~\ref{w44sed} includes a broken power law that could explain the lower 70\,GHz flux density, but the evidence from this single low flux density, especially given the severe confusion from unrelated sources in the field, does not conclusively demonstrate the existence of a spectral break for W\,44.